Adriwin06/Burnout5-Plugins/README.md

 # Burnout5-Plugins

 All plugins for my Burnout 5 Remake in one repo.

+## Repository structure

+Plugins are included through Git submodules.
+Some submodules may reference private repositories because certain plugins are still unfinished and not ready to be shared publicly.

 ## Submodules
 Run `.\Update-Submodules.ps1` from the repo root to fetch and checkout the newest tracked commits for every submodule, including nested ones.